sharadpatell/Heart_attack_prediction/README.md

 ## Conclusion

-Best model achieved an accuracy of [accuracy score] and F1-score of [F1-score].
+Best model achieved an accuracy of 91% and F1-score of 92% using XGBoost

 ## How to Use